 For many brands and retailers, marketplaces/pop-ups/localised social and International test-beds are becoming an essential component of a wider strategic international plan.
 No longer is the choice “where”... but how efficiently can you penetrate this new market given the awareness of your brand - and your ability to invest.

-At Global Commerce we will hear about the experiences from brands and retailers who are increasingly seeking growth opportunities globally.
+At Global Commerce we heard about the experiences from brands and retailers who have been increasingly seeking growth opportunities globally.

-- Testing the water ahead of a permanent investment with the use of 3rd party relationships, social channels and pop-up shops
+Testing the water ahead of a permanent investment with the use of 3rd party relationships, social and other channels

 Head of eCommerce, Hawes & Curtis

 Antony Comyns is the Head of eCommerce at Hawes & Curtis – a leading heritage menswear and womenswear brand.
 In 2007, Antony took the position to run the Hawes & Curtis eCommerce business in it’s second year of trading.
 Since then, he has taken it from a small localised business to a successful international eCommerce site with four websites, serving more than 80 countries.

 Originally from New Zealand, Antony’s first job in the UK was at Liberty of London where he was in charge of mail order and subsequently Muji, where he spent five years.
 Following that, Antony worked for Jake, a women’s fashion mail order business, where he used his experience from Liberty.

 Antony’s expertise in mail order took him to GUS where he worked for McCord’s (furniture and homeware) and Innovations (gadgets and innovated products).